PickNikRobotics/moveit_pro_training_ws/doc/03_configuration_packages.md

 ### Overriding a Kinematics Solver Plugin

-To change the Kinematics solver from the default (KDL IK) to another (such as Pick IK), add a `kinematics` override parameter to the `site_config.yaml` `moveit_params` portion so that it looks like this afterwards:
+To change the Kinematics solver from the default (KDL IK) to another (such as pick_ik), add a `kinematics` override parameter to the `moveit_params` section in the `site_config.yaml` file so that it looks like this afterwards:

 ```python
 # Override MoveIt parameters